Philippine Racing Commission: History

-Horse racing in the Philippines

-The sport as practiced in the country is flat racing on dirt; there are no turf tracks in the Philippines.

-Horse racing in the Philippines had its origins during the Spanish colonial era.
-For a decade in the late 1860s to 1870s, members of prominent families held “fun runs”, racing Philippine ponies on a quarter-mile (400 meters) straight course from San Sebastian Church to Quiapo Church.
-Organized purely for recreation, there was no official betting on these races.
-The races were held only once a year, in April or May, with tokens such as gold and silver medals, watches, or other ornaments as the prizes.

-Racing in the Philippines had its formal start with the establishment of the Manila Jockey Club in 1867 by 100 socio fundadores, members of prominent and affluent Spanish, Filipino, and English families of the time.
-The club's first racetrack was in Sta.
-Mesa.
-A more permanent structure. the San Lazaro Hippodrome, was built in Tayuman, Manila, where it stayed for decades until the track was transferred in 2003 to Carmona, Cavite, where it is now called the San Lazaro Leisure Park.

-In 1937, the Philippine Racing Club was founded by a group of Filipino and American investors.
-Their racetrack was Santa Ana Park, located at the boundary of Makati City and Manila.
-The track was moved to Naic, Cavite in January 2009, where it is now located within Saddle and Clubs Leisure Park.

-In 2013, horseowner Dr Norberto Quisumbing Jr. established Metro Manila Turf Club, Inc. in Malvar, Batangas.

-Establishment of Philracom

 Republic Act No. 309, An Act to Regulate Horse Racing in the Philippines, was promulgated in 1948.
 It established the Commission on Races which was mandated to supervise and regulate the sport.

 In 1950, Executive Order No. 392 signed by then-president Elpidio Quirino created the Games and Amusements Board (GAB).
 The duties and functions of the Commission on Racing as well as the Boxing and Wrestling Commission and "the Jai-Alai" [sic] were transferred to the newly-created GAB.

 Philracom was founded in 1974 to handle the growing Philippine Thoroughbred industry, which not only included racing among its activities but also breeding.
 Horses and feeds were increasingly being imported from abroad, and the Philracom regulated related processes and procedures.

 The duties and functions related to horse racing that had been with GAB were transferred to Philracom, except for supervision and regulation of betting which was a function retained by GAB as provided for in Sections 6, 11, 15, 18 and 24 of Republic Act No. 309, and by PD 420.

 The agency also implemented greater supervision over the conduct of the sport and wagering system, instituting live broadcast coverage of the races, photo patrol cameras, and other innovations of the time that protected the interest of the betting public.